't Vlasbloemeken

 The Sourcing Logic Behind the Menu

-The Eastern Scheldt is a tidal inlet separated from the North Sea by the Oosterscheldekering storm surge barrier, completed in 1986.
+The Eastern Scheldt is a tidal inlet separated from the North Sea by the Oosterscheldekering storm surge barrier.
 That partial closure created slower tidal movement and cleaner, colder water than the open coast, conditions that produce shellfish and crustaceans with noticeably more concentrated flavour.
 Oysters from this estuary are among the most exported in Europe; the lobster caught from its waters is treated by Dutch fine-dining kitchens much as Breton lobster is treated in France: as a premium regional marker that requires little intervention to justify its place on a serious menu.

-This approach places 't Vlasbloemeken in a meaningful conversation with the broader direction of Dutch fine dining.
+This approach places 't Vlasbloemeken in conversation with the broader direction of Dutch fine dining.
 Kitchens like De Nieuwe Winkel in Nijmegen have moved toward a more radical interpretation of local sourcing, built around an almost entirely plant-led framework.
 At the other end of the spectrum, De Librije in Zwolle and 't Nonnetje in Harderwijk, both carrying multiple stars, draw on broader flavour references with greater technical complexity.
 The Koewacht kitchen sits between those poles: ingredient-led and regionally anchored, with enough contemporary vocabulary to hold interest across a full tasting format, but without the conceptual ambition that would pull focus away from what the estuary produces.

 Inside the Room